microsoft/hi-ml/docs/source/runner.md

 - The `--tag` flag sets the display name for the AzureML run.
 You can use that to give your run a memorable name, and later easily find it in the AzureML UI.

-Using these command line arguments, the following command will log to the experiment `my_experiment`, in a run that is showing as `my_first_run`:
+The following command will log to the experiment `my_experiment`, in a run that is labelled `my_first_run` in the UI:

 ```bash
 himl-runner --model=HelloWorld --log_from_vm --experiment=my_experiment --tag=my_first_run